Meagherq/apim-lab-terraform/apim-lab/1-apimCreation/index.md

 ![Terraform Subscription Required](../../assets/images/tf-module-1-subscription-required.png)

-Execute a Terraform Plan and Terraform Apply with these changes, this will update the Echo API configuration to require a subscription.
+Execute a Terraform Init and Terraform Apply with these changes, this will update the Echo API configuration to require a subscription.

 Accessing the link in your browser should now show you no error message.
 In fact, in order to verify the 200, it's easiest to open your Developer Tools (F12), navigate to the *Network* tab, and look at *All* requests to see the 200.